-- Keep in mind a dog will see and smell you long before you see them, they’re preditors and their better equipped for the outside world than us.
-Dogs will seldom enter forested areas but will run along tree lines.
+- Keep in mind a dog will see and smell you long before you see them.
+They’re predators and they’re better equipped for the outside world than us.
+Dogs will seldom enter forested areas but will run along the tree lines.
 When they do this they’re almost impossible to see from a distance.
-If they do enter a forested area, it’s usually only to transit threw to another area.
+If they do enter a forested area, it’s usually only to transit through to another area.

 - If a dog is forced into a residential area they often hide in back yards, under decks and under low hanging trees or shrubs.

 Understand dogs don’t think like humans.
-They have three objectives.
-1.) avoid other preditors 2.)
-Food 3.)
-Water
+They have three objectives:

 Understand dogs see our actions differently and you don’t want to make things worse than they already are: